-- 16.3.1.1 The result of a match shall be a tie when both innings have been completed and the scores are equal. - 16.3.1.2 If the match is tied a Super Over is played.
-If the Super Over is a tie, then subsequent Super Overs shall be played until there is a winner.
-Unless exceptional circumstances arise, there shall be an unlimited number of Super Overs played to achieve a result.
-Refer to Appendix F.
+- 16.3.1.1 If the teams' scores are equal after both innings have been completed (if applicable under DLS see clause 16.4), then a Super Over shall be played.
+If the Super Over is a tie, then unless exceptional circumstances arise (see paragraph 25 of Appendix G) subsequent Super Overs shall be played until there is a winner.
+Should it not be possible to play or to complete the Super Overs needed to determine a winner, the match shall be tied.

-16.3.2 No Result
+- 16.3.2 No Result

-16.3.2.1 See clause 16.1.3 above.
+- 16.3.2.1 See clause 16.1.3 above.